Lahdhirim/CV-image-captioning-clip-gpt2/README.md

 # Image Captioning Using CLIP and GPT-2

 This project implements a deep learning pipeline for **image captioning**, combining **CLIP** as a vision encoder and **GPT-2** as a language model.
 The model projects CLIP visual features into GPT-2's input space to generate natural language descriptions for images.
-The model is finetuned on the Microsoft **COCO** dataset, which contains over 82000 images for train and 40000 images for validation.\
+The model is fine-tuned on the Microsoft **COCO** dataset, which contains over 82,000 training images and 40,000 validation images.\
-The best trained model achieves a high Bert scores:
+The best-performing model achieves high **BERTScore** metrics:

 <div align="center">